-Start your road trip off with a trip to the old Coal Aqueduct that cuts through the epic landscape.
+Start your European road trip off with a trip to the old Coal Aqueduct that cuts through the epic landscape.
 Take the time to explore the area and walk amongst the old pillars.
 During hydrangea season, the perpetual greenery is broken up with the wonderful blue flowers that grow all over the island and line most of the roads and paths.

 Visiting the Coal Aqueduct should take no longer than 30 minutes and is the perfect introduction to the Azorean nature.

 Miradouro da Boca do Inferno is one of the most famous vantage points in the Azores and one of the best Azores photography locations.
 It is the view you think of when you hear someone reference the Azores.
 The picture-perfect viewpoint is easily accessible as you drive west from Ponta Delgada.
 You can drive relatively close to it, but then you will need to ditch your car at the roadside car park and head up to the view by foot.

 The trail is well marked out and easy to follow as there is likely to be plenty of other people to follow.
 Once you reach the viewpoint, you will be taken aback by the stunning views of the four main lakes of the western part of Sao Miguel- Lagoa Santiago, Lagoa Rossa, Lagoa Azul, and Lagoa Verde (the last one is largely blocked from view by Lagoa Santiago).

 This is the perfect place to spend an hour or two wandering around and soaking in the views.

 Kings View and the Abandoned Hotel Monte Palace